12 Things You Must Do When Visiting Canada

 There really is something so charming about Quebec City.
 The destination is filled with a variety of colonial streets that will have you thinking you just jumped right into the pages of a fairly tale.
 In addition to this, there are tons of great restaurants that are famous for their tasty cuisine and impressive wine list.
 It really doesn’t get more romantic than Quebec City.

-6. Go Paddling In Banff National Park
+7. Go Paddling In Banff National Park

 Have you ever closed your eyes and tried to imagine the perfect canoeing or kayaking location?
 There is a good chance that nothing you are picturing will compare to Banff National Park.
 The spectacular park is filled with icy blue lakes, fir trees, wildlife and perfectly still waters that will be so relaxing you will be left speechless.
 One of the best ways to see the Banff National Park is by kayak.

-8. Heli-Skiing In British Columbia
+9. Heli-Skiing In British Columbia

+Canada has some of the best ski slopes on the planet and if you are looking for a thrill you can take this to the next level.
 Have you ever wondered what it was like to jump out of an airplane onto a beautiful, white ski slope?
 Well, you can actually make this dream a reality in British Columbia.
 Once you make your way down a world famous ski slope, you can cuddle enjoy one of the best adventures of your life.
 There are also some stunning accommodation available where you can relax and sleep in a picturesque log cabin or resort.

-9. Ice-Skating In Ottawa
+10. Ice-Skating In Ottawa

 Ice-skating in the 202 kilometer-long Rideau Canal is more than a rite of passage in Ottawa.
 In fact, it is like a heritage and this is something that you can partake in if you are lucky enough to find yourself in the Ottawa region during February.

-10. Experience Sunrise in Newfoundland
+11. Experience Sunrise in Newfoundland